The Aspire Sport Marketing Group and LMU announced a partnership to form an on-campus Fan Relationship Management Center (FRMC).

-Since 1998, LMU has seen its most overall success in school history as the Lions have won over 58 percent of its dual competitions in that span and claimed 30 of its overall 43 conference championships (among sports currently sponsored by LMU within NCAA Division I competition) and 39 of its 61 NCAA postseason appearances.
+Since 1998, LMU has seen its most overall success in school history as the Lions have claimed 34 of its overall 47 conference championships (among sports currently sponsored by LMU within NCAA Division I competition) and 45 of its 67 NCAA postseason appearances.

-Off the field, the Lions continue to rank among the best in the West Coast Conference and in the west in the NCAA's APR and Graduation Rate, and in 2010-11, a record 225 student-athletes claimed the National Academic Honors.
+Off the field, the Lions continue to rank among the best in the West Coast Conference and in the west in the NCAA's APR and Graduation Rate.

 Husak attributes the success that has come on the field and classroom from the commitment to athletics from the University as a whole and people within it.

 "It is people that make up this University and this Athletics Department so special," said Husak.
 "It is everyone as a team that makes us successful.
-It is everyone here at LMU that allows us to have the success and growth we have seen the last 14 years.
-It is all about the people.
-It is why LMU is a very special place."
+It is everyone here at LMU that allows us to have the success and growth we have seen the last 19 years.
+It is all about the people and why LMU is a very special place."

-Since he took over the program, the coaching and administrative staffs that lend support to the more than 450 student-athletes has more than doubled in size with the addition of assistant coaches, support staff and the transition from part-time to full-time coaches.
-A full-time head coach will lead 19 of the varsity sports sponsored at LMU.
+Since he took over the program, the coaching and administrative staffs that lend support to the more than 400 student-athletes has more than doubled in size with the addition of assistant coaches, support staff and the transition from part-time to full-time coaches.
+A full-time head coach will lead every NCAA sport sponsored at LMU.
 When Husak took over, only nine of the programs were led by full-time head coach.

 The final major piece to LMU Athletics' growth and success has been through the University's commitment to facilities.
-Since he has taken over, $25 million has been put into athletic facilities.
-That list includes the brand new Lions' Athletic Center, the Leavey Center, the Burns Aquatics Center and Smith Field to name a few.
+Since he has taken over, $29 million has been put into athletic facilities.
+That list includes the brand new Lions' Athletic Center, the Leavey Center, the Burns Aquatics Center, Smith Field, the addition of lights to Page Stadium and Sullivan Field, and the installation of a new state of the art scoreboard in Gersten Pavilion this year to name a few.